B-10. Introduction to the History of Bookbinding

 Karen Limper-Herz

-Karen Limper-Herz is Lead Curator for Incunabula and Sixteenth Century Printed Books at the British Library.
-A student of Mirjam Foot and Jan Storm van Leeuwen, she has worked with and studied bookbindings from different countries and periods for nearly 20 years, and regularly publishes and speaks about bookbindings in the U.K. and abroad.
-She is the Honorary Secretary and a Vice-President of the Bibliographical Society (U.K.).
-She regularly attends and speaks at conferences, including the annual meetings organized by the Arbeitskreis für die Erfassung, Erschließung und Erhaltung historischer Bucheinbände (AEB) in Germany, and is a regular contributor to the “English & Foreign Bookbindings” series in The Book Collector.
+Karen Limper-Herz is Interim Head, Printed Heritage Collections and Lead Curator, Incunabula and Sixteenth Century Printed Books at the British Library.
+Mentored by Mirjam Foot and Jan Storm van Leeuwen, she has worked with and studied bookbindings from different countries and periods for several decades.
+She is a Fellow of the Society of Antiquaries and the Honorary Secretary and the Senior Vice-President of the Bibliographical Society (U.K.).
+She is a trustee of the Herzog August Bibliothek in Wolfenbüttel (Germany), a member of the organizing committee of the Arbeitskreis für die Erfassung, Erschließung und Erhaltung historischer Bucheinbände (AEB) in Berlin, and a member of the Wolfenbüttel Working Group for the History of Libraries, Books and Media.
+She publishes and speaks about the history of bookbinding and book collecting in the U.K. and abroad, and is a regular contributor to the “English & Foreign Bookbindings” series in The Book Collector.

 Full Bio »